Florence Graves

 Florence George Graves is an American journalist and the founding director of the Schuster Institute for Investigative Journalism at Brandeis University.

 She is an investigative reporter and editor whose work focuses on exposing abuses of government and corporate power, and on revealing inequities between the powerful and the powerless.
 She also is a Resident Scholar at the Brandeis Women's Studies Research Center.
 As an investigative reporter for The Washington Post, she and a colleague broke the Senator Bob Packwood sexual misconduct story, which led to an historic three-year Senate investigation followed by a Senate Ethics Committee vote to expel him and then his forced resignation.
-She has received a number of major honors, including prestigious fellowships including from the Institute of Politics at Harvard Kennedy School at Harvard University, the Radcliffe Public Policy Institute, the Loyola Law School,the Alicia Patterson Journalism Fellowship in 1993, and the Pope Foundation.
+She has received a number of major honors, including fellowships including from the Institute of Politics at Harvard Kennedy School at Harvard University, the Radcliffe Public Policy Institute, the Loyola Law School, the Alicia Patterson Journalism Fellowship in 1993, and the Pope Foundation.

 Her work has been supported by many grant awards from the Fund for Investigative Journalism and Harvard’s Shorenstein Center on the Press, Politics and Public Policy.
 Her work has earned a number of national awards including the National Magazine Award for General Excellence and several Investigative Reporters and Editors awards.

 In the 1980s, Graves founded the nationally circulated political and investigative journal, Common Cause Magazine.
 It became the largest circulation political magazine in the country (250,000), and the only one whose primary focus was investigative reporting.
 A 2003 article in Folio magazine said, “If Common Cause Magazine threw a reunion, it would look like a convention of today’s top investigative reporters.
 With a brand of muckraking that belonged more to the era of Ida Tarbell than of Rupert Murdoch, the magazine attracted and nurtured journalists who had a zeal for exposing the abuses of the powerful.”